-The following management measures are being implemented to mitigate the risk associated with the Shortened Channelised Right Turn (CHR-S) treatment at the New England Highway intersection:
+The following management measures have been implemented to mitigate the risk associated with the Shortened Channelised Right Turn (CHR-S) treatment at the New England Highway intersection:

 - Implementation of a traffic forecasting and scheduling regime, which aims to meet the key objective of construction traffic not exceeding the capacity of the CHR-S's storage lane. - Implementation of a "drive-by" measure for northbound project-related vehicles on New England Highway.
 Such vehicles, who intend to turn right into Barleyfields Road but encounter insufficient space in the right-turn storage lane due to other vehicles already being present in the storage lane, must continue straight towards Armidale.
 The vehicle must then drive 14km north to the New England Highway/Uralla Road roundabout located on the New England Highway, prior to Armidale.
 At this roundabout, the vehicle will be able to perform the equivalent of a U-turn manoeuvre by navigating around the large roundabout.
-Upon exiting the roundabout, the vehicle will then travel in a southbound direction on the New England Highway and turn left at the intersection with Barleyfields Road, then continue to site via the approved access route - If required, implementation of Traffic Control Plans (TCP's) to assist in managing vehicle movements through the intersection.
+Upon exiting the roundabout, the vehicle will then travel in a southbound direction on the New England Highway and turn left at the intersection with Barleyfields Road, then continue to site via the approved access route

-In addition, weekly monitoring of the New England Highway/ Barleyfields Road (north) intersection will also be conducted to confirm the current measures are adequate during the proposed period of increased heavy vehicle movements.
-If warranted, GLC could implement further measures, such as scheduling to minimise heavy vehicles (travelling north) from leaving site during the peak afternoon period, and/or implementing TCPs to prevent vehicles stopping on the rail crossing.
+In addition, weekly monitoring of the New England Highway/ Barleyfields Road (North) intersection will also be conducted during peak times to confirm the current measures are adequate during the proposed period of increased heavy vehicle movements.
+If warranted, ACEN Australia could implement further measures, such as scheduling to minimise heavy vehicles (travelling north) from leaving site during the peak afternoon period, and/or implementing Traffic Guidance Scheme's (TGS) to prevent vehicles stopping on the rail crossing.